jorgenem/kshell_public/README.md

 <summary>Click here for pitfalls</summary>
 <p>

-  2021-09-29 UPDATE: `kshell_ui.py` now checks if the number of requested states exceeds the maximum possible number of states for the given model space and configuration and adjusts accoringly.
+  2021-09-29 UPDATE: `kshell_ui.py` now checks if the number of requested states exceeds the maximum possible number of states for the given model space and configuration and adjusts accordingly.
 This error should not be a problem anymore for single PC compilation.
 We still do experience this issue when compiled with `-DMPI`, but running KSHELL a with a small number of possible configurations on a computer with several nodes is nonsenical.

   KSHELL version 2 has undefined behavior if you request more states than the configuration and model space allows.
 As an example, take 28Ar in the USDA model space.
 By running the `count_dim.py` script we get
   ```